Rismosch/ris_engine/README.md

 ## Testing

-All tests are found under `./tests/` and can be run with:rk
+All tests are found under `./tests/` and can be run with:

 ```bash
 cargo test